Qualities, challenges and future of genetic algorithms: a literature review: Evolving good solutions in complex environments

 \subsubsection{Exploring rugged search spaces}

-A traditional technique to explore and optimize in landscapes is hill-climbing, or variants of gradient descent: start at some point, and follow the path to the greater improvement to the quality of the solution.
-However, as the landscape becomes more rugged, complex, irregular, with many high points, tunnels, bridges or even some more convoluted topological features, finding the right hill and which way to go becomes increasingly hard (\cite{holland1992genetic}).
-GAs do not require the optimisation landscape to be differentiable, uni-modal (\cite{maulik2000genetic}) or to not exhibit particular topologies.
+A traditional technique to explore and optimize in landscapes is \textit{hill-climbing}, or variants of \textit{gradient descent}: start at some point, and follow the path to the greater improvement to the quality of the solution.
+However, as the landscape becomes more rugged, complex, irregular, with many high points, tunnels, bridges or even some more convoluted topological features, finding the right hill and which way to go becomes increasingly hard (\cite{holland1992genetic}), or may not converge to the global optimum, getting stuck in local optima.
+GAs do not require the optimisation landscape to be differentiable (a necessary condition for using gradient descent), uni-modal or single-peaked (\cite{maulik2000genetic}) or to not exhibit particular topologies.
 Maintaining a population of solutions rather than a single solution, GAs are less vulnerable to premature convergence to local optima, as long as a sufficient level of population diversity is maintained (\cite{maulik2000genetic}, \cite{Wirsansky2020hands}).
-Some examples are optimization of the Eggholder function, known for its large number of local minima, and for which we can analytically derive the global minimum, and the Himmelblau's function that admits four global minima.
+Some examples illustrated below (from \cite{Wirsansky2020hands}) are the optimization of the Eggholder function, known for its large number of local extrema, and for which we can analytically derive the global minimum, and of the Himmelblau's function that admits four global minima.
+In these cases, maintaining diversity in the population allows to find the global optimum (or optima) without being stuck in local optima, illustrating nice properties of GA search, but also configuration requirements to guarantee these search qualities.